Pranesh-2005/AI-Generated-Video-Detector/README.md

 DeepSecure-AI uses the following architecture:

 1. Face Detection:
-   The [MTCNN](https://arxiv.org/abs/1604.02878) model detects faces in each frame of the video.
+   The [MTCNN](https://mtcnn.readthedocs.io/en/latest/) model detects faces in each frame of the video.
 If no face is detected, it will use the previous frame's face to ensure accuracy.

 2. Fake vs. Real Classification:
-   Once the face is detected, it's resized and fed into the [EfficientNetV2](https://arxiv.org/abs/2104.00298) deep learning model, which determines the likelihood of the frame being real or fake.
+   Once the face is detected, it's resized and fed into the [EfficientNetV2](https://medium.com/aiguys/review-efficientnetv2-smaller-models-and-faster-training-47d4215dcdfb) deep learning model, which determines the likelihood of the frame being real or fake.

 3. Fake Confidence:
    A final prediction is generated as a percentage score, indicating the confidence that the media is fake.

 4. Results:
-   DeepSecure-AI provides an output video, highlighting the detected faces and a summary of whether the input is classified as real or fake.
+   This provides an output video, highlighting the detected faces and a summary of whether the input is classified as real or fake.

 ---